AVAlogix/MySQL-Projects/Employee Wellness Incentive Analysis.md

    - Three card visuals were created to display key metrics, including average absenteeism time.
    - Four donut charts were used to illustrate categorical distributions, such as education levels, smoking status, pet ownership, and alcohol consumption.
    - Two line charts were designed to analyze absenteeism trends by month and day of the week.
-   - A table visual was created to display reasons for absenteeism, sorted in descending order with a gradient applied for clarity.
+   - A treemap was created to display reasons for absenteeism, sorted in descending order with a gradient applied for clarity.
    - A scatterplot visual was incorporated to examine the relationship between transportation expenses and daily workload.
    - A smart narrative visual was added to summarize the dashboard’s insights.
 3. **Dashboard Refinement**: Various graphical elements were fine-tuned to ensure coherence and usability.